Shyam-Has-Your-Anomaly-Mitigated/Emul/ShYaM/README.md

 	8≪ but there's no reason an empty box willn't do the same 8≪ "first?third?"
 	, ["first?",[],"third?"]
-	8≪ but the output should be scoped into a single string anyway 8≪ "first. third."
+	8≪ but the output should be unscoped<0> into a single string anyway 8≪ "first. third."
 	: ¶(
 		: sentence(, "first")<0>